 Choosing the right telescope for astrophotography can make all the difference in the world.
 After many hours of research reading reviews, testimonials, and technical specs, I decided to upgrade to the Explore Scientific ED102 Carbon Fiber F/7 Triplet Apochromatic Refractor.

 I hope that this review will help you make your telescope buying decision easier, as I have provided examples of real experience, and real photos captured using this refractor.
 To be clear, this is the original Carbon Fiber model, the FDC1.
 Since purchasing this telescope in 2016, Explore Scientific has released a new FCD100 series version.

 Reliable Results and Sharp Images

 First things first.
 My interests are in deep-sky astrophotography.
 My absolute favorite activity is to spend a night in the backyard photographing nebulae, galaxies and star clusters with my camera and telescope.
-While the camera is capturing photons on my astrophotography target of choice, I can sit back and relax on a lawn chair and enjoy the beauty of the night sky with a pair of binoculars.
+While the camera is capturing photons on my astrophotography target of choice, I can sit back and relax in a lawn chair and enjoy the beauty of the night sky with a pair of binoculars.

 I thoroughly enjoy the process of acquiring the images, as well as all of the effort needed afterward to produce the final image.
 For this, I require a high-quality telescope that could produce sharp, high-contrast photographs on a regular basis.